sendyhalim/blog/content/posts/team/engineering-lead-achieving-team-goals.md

 ###### Plan ahead
-Your team have goals, what's next? <b>*Planning*</b>, referring to British Army's *7Ps* `Proper Planning and Preparation Prevents Piss Poor Performance`.
+Your team have goals, what's next? <b>*Planning*</b>, why *planning* is important?
+I think I can use British Army's *7Ps* to explain why: `Proper Planning and Preparation Prevents Piss Poor Performance`.

-Several tips in planning:
+There are several key points that I always keep in my mental notes:
+* Describe the background why we're aiming for a specific goal, you can use a top-bottom model to lower barrier of entry in your plan.
 * Make sure the PIC understand the details of the plan by planning together, you make the team owns the plan by planning together instead of by yourself.
 * Write the plan in a sharable-docs (we use google docs).

-Remember to open the opportunity for team members (brave souls) to let them lead the planning and guide if needed, everyone should be able to plan ahead, it's a general skill that will be useful in life.
+Remember to open the opportunity for team members (brave souls 🤞) to let them lead the planning and guide if needed, everyone should be able to plan ahead, it's a general skill that will be useful in life.